Alex Sidorenko AvatarAlex Sidorenko

 React recursively re-renders child components, but there is a nuance

-Wait… React recursively re-renders child components on state update?
+Wait… does React recursively re-renders child components on state update?

 Yes - A Visual Guide to React Rendering.
 However, re-render ≠ DOM update.
 React uses reconciliation to update only the minimum required part of the DOM.